 LUDHIANA, India (Reuters) - Punjab made Sunil Jain’s family rich, but now he wishes he could afford to leave.

-Almost every day, the lights go out and machines shut down at the two factories of his $3-million-a-year packaging business.
+Almost every day, the lights go out and machines shut down at the two factories of his $3-million-a-year packaging business in the northern India state.
 When the power goes out, the plants have to use generators, at up to three times the cost.

 “How can we survive?”
-Jain said from his factory office in an industrial park in Ludhiana whose roads are dotted with potholes.
+Jain said from his factory office in an industrial park in the city of Ludhiana whose roads are dotted with potholes.

 While much of India has galloped ahead in recent years on the back of a reform drive that began two decades ago, Punjab has somehow been left straggling behind.

-The Congress party has leapt on that lag to woo Punjab’s voters for a return to power in the state of 27 million people in elections there on January 30.
+The Congress party, which leads the federal government, has leapt on that lag to woo Punjab’s voters for a return to power in the state of 27 million people in elections there on January 30.

-Firms like Sunil Jain’s are moving to neighbouring states where land is cheaper and labour is more readily available, he says.
-Another gripe is that states such as Himachal Pradesh have been granted long tax holidays as part of a federal assistance programme, putting Punjabi firms at a disadvantage.
+Firms like Sunil Jain’s are moving to neighboring states where land is cheaper and labor is more readily available, he says.
+Another gripe is that states such as Himachal Pradesh next door have been granted long tax holidays as part of a federal assistance program, putting Punjabi firms at a disadvantage.

 In the 1960s and 1970s, Punjab was a rare Indian success story.
-A star of former prime minister Indira Gandhi’s Green Revolution - a massive farm programme credited with ending famine in the country - Punjab drove growth at a time when India was throttled by the “Licence Raj”, an all-pervading system of permits and quotas.
+A star of former prime minister Indira Gandhi’s Green Revolution - a massive farm program credited with ending famine in the country - Punjab drove growth at a time when India was throttled by the “Licence Raj,” an all-pervading system of permits and quotas.